naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.4.Device.monitoring.management.maintenance.md

 | Informational | 6              | Information message     |
 | Debugging     | 7              | Debug messages          |
 |               |                |                         |

+In addition to specifying the severity, syslog messages contain information on the facility.
+Syslog facilities are service identifiers that identify and categorize system state data for error and event message reporting.
+The logging facility options that are available are specific to the networking device.
+Common syslog message facilities reported on Cisco IOS routers include the following:
+IP, OSPF Protocol, SYS operating system, IPsec, Interface IP.

+#### Syslog Message Format